gjanco/mezmo-dd-marketplace/mainstorconcept_ziris/README.md

 ### License application

-After starting your trail period, we will provide your z/IRIS trial license via email within 24 hours.
+After starting your trial period, we will provide your z/IRIS trial license via email within 24 hours.

 ### Validation